Fact Sheet - Bluetongue

 What is Bluetongue?

-Bluetongue is a disease of domestic and wild ruminants that is only transmitted by insects known as midges.
+Bluetongue is a disease of domestic and wild ruminants that is spread by insects, particularly biting midges of the Culicoides species.

 The range of domestic animals that can be infected with bluetongue virus includes:

 Bluetongue can also affect wild animals such as:

 - white-tailed deer and most other even-toed hoofed animals

 Bluetongue can be found anywhere the midges that transmit the virus are present.
 It is commonly found in the U.S., Mexico, Australia, Africa, the Middle East, the Indian subcontinent and China.
 Bluetongue is also spreading northwards in Europe.